 Self-employed individuals, including sole proprietors, partners and more than 2% shareholders of an S-Corporation, are permitted to deduct 100% of the eligible, age based premium under tax qualified LTC plans.
 Qualified LTC Premiums are treated as health insurance premiums and are permitted to be deducted for the taxpayer, his spouse, and dependents.
 (IRC Section 162 (1)).

 The per diem limit is the daily amount of benefits under a Tax-Qualified plan that can be received tax-free if the policy pays on an indemnity basis, that is, without regard to the expenses incurred.
-The per diem limit for year 2017 is $360/day and 2016 is $340/day (IRC 7702B(d)(4).
+The per diem limit for year 2017 and 2018 is $360/day (IRC 7702B(d)(4).
 Benefits in excess of the per diem limit may be received tax-free if such benefits do not exceed the expenses actually incurred.

 The full amount of employer paid long-term care insurance qualifies as an accident and health plan within the meaning of IRC Sections 105(b) and 106.
 This means that the premium is fully deductible.
 An employer may select which employee's premiums the company will pay.
 Discrimination rules do not apply.

 STATE TAX BENEFITS OF LONG-TERM CARE INSURANCE

 Effective 1/21/05, permits a deduction from gross income the amount an individual pays annually in long-term care premiums, provided that the deduction shall not exceed $500.00 per year, per individual whether the individual files individually or jointly.
 Section 47-1803 (b-1) of the DC Official Code

 A one-time credit is allowed for first time buyers of long-term care tax-qualified insurance.
 The amount of credit allowed is an amount equal to 100% of the eligible premium, not to exceed $500.
 (Chapter 242, Section 10-718)